Nicholas Britell

 Birthday

 BiographyNicholas Britell (born October 17, 1980) is an American film and television composer.
 He has received numerous accolades including an Emmy Award as well as nominations for three Academy Awards and a Grammy Award.
 He has received Academy Award nominations for Best Original Score for Barry Jenkins's Moonlight (2016) and If Beale Street Could Talk (2018), and Adam McKay's Don't Look Up (2021).
 He also scored McKay's The Big Short (2015) and Vice (2018).
-He is also known for scoring Battle of the Sexes (2017), The King (2019), Cruella (2021), and She Said (2022).
+He is also known for scoring Battle of the Sexes (2017), The King (2019), Cruella (2021), season 1 of Andor (2022), She Said (2022), and Jay Kelly (2025).

 The HBO original series Succession (2018–2023) marked Britell's entry into television.
 Britell scored all four seasons, earning the Emmy Award for Outstanding Original Main Title Theme Music in 2019.
 His scores for the second, third, and fourth seasons of Succession each earned Primetime Emmy Award for Outstanding Music Composition for a Series nominations in 2020, 2022, and 2023.
 His score for The Underground Railroad was nominated for the Primetime Emmy Award for Outstanding Music Composition for a Limited or Anthology Series, Movie or Special in 2021.